-3. You are responsible for ensuring your Application is submitted to Lerners by no later than 11:59 pm Eastern Standard time on October 7th, 2021 (the “Application Deadline”).
+You are responsible for ensuring your application is submitted to Lerners by no later than 11:59 pm Eastern Standard time on May 14th, 2023 (the “Application Deadline”).

-4. By submitting your Application, you consent to the collection and use of your personal information, as set out in the Learn with Lerners Bursary and Mentorship Program Privacy Statement.
+By submitting your application, you consent to the collection and use of your personal information, as set out in the Learn with Lerners Bursary and Mentorship Program Privacy Statement.

-5. In 2021, at the full and sole discretion of Lerners, the Bursary shall be awarded to one (1) recipient who meets the criteria for eligibility set out below (the “Recipient”).
-The selection of the Recipient is final and shall not be subject to review or appeal.
+In 2023, at the full and sole discretion of Lerners, the Bursary shall be awarded to two (2) recipients who meet the criteria for eligibility set out below (the “Recipient”).
+The selection of the Recipients is final and shall not be subject to review or appeal.

 - Be a Canadian citizen, permanent resident of Canada, or a Protected Person as determined by the Immigration and Refugee Board of Canada (IRB) or by Immigration, Refugees and Citizenship Canada (IRCC);

-- Be a member of Ontario’s BIPOC community (i.e. you are Black, Indigenous or a Person of Colour and you self-identify as a member of Ontario’s BIPOC community);
+- Be a member of Ontario’s racialized community (i.e. Black, Indigenous or a Person of Colour);

-- Have been offered admission to a first year program at an Ontario post-secondary college or university of their choice, on a full-time basis, in accordance with the requirements and deadlines of the college or university, during the 2021/22 school term and be enrolled in a course of study with that college or university leading to an undergraduate certificate, diploma or degree (“Approved School”);
+- Have been offered admission to a first-year program at an Ontario post-secondary college or university of their choice, on a full-time basis, in accordance with the requirements and deadlines of the college or university, during the 2023/24 school year and be enrolled in a course of study with that college or university leading to an undergraduate certificate, diploma or degree (“Approved School”);

 - Be interested in pursuing a career in the legal services industry, including but not limited to becoming a lawyer, law clerk, paralegal, legal assistant, legal marketer, judge, court service staff, alternative dispute resolution facilitator, or legislator;

-- Have submitted their Application via the Learn with Lerners Bursary and Mentorship Program website by the Application Deadline; and
+- Have submitted their Application via the Learn with Lerners Bursary & Mentorship Program website by the Application Deadline;

-10. The Recipient of the Bursary will be contacted directly by Lerners in early November, 2021.
-Unfortunately, Lerners is unable to contact those Applicants who were not selected for the Bursary, and thanks all Applicants for their submissions in advance.
+The Recipient of the Bursary will be contacted directly by Lerners in early June 2023.
+Unfortunately, Lerners is unable to contact those applicants who were not selected for the Bursary, and thanks to all Applicants for their submissions in advance.